CybOXProject/cyboxproject.github.io/documentation/object-relationships/index.md

 ## <a name="Modified_Properties_Of"></a> "Modified_Properties_Of"

 The **source Object** *Modifed the properties of* the **related Object**.
-Applicable to a wide range of Objects, particularly in the context of a Process that modified the properties of other Objects.
+Applicable to a wide range of Objects, particularly in the context of a [Process][Process] that modified the properties of other Objects.

 ### Inverse